seegerab/R-workshop/README.md

 The materials for the workshop include:

-1. **Slides**: A presentation on the basics of R programming and introductory statistics.
-2. **Code**: R markdown scripts that demonstrate the key concepts and statistical techniques.
+1. **Code**: R markdown scripts that demonstrate the key concepts and statistical techniques and includes information on the basics of R programming and introductory statistics.
-3. **Datasets**: Data for use during the workshop exercises.
+2. **Datasets**: Data for use during the workshop exercises.
-4. **Exercises**: Hands-on exercises to practice and apply what they've learned.
+3. **Exercises**: Hands-on exercises to practice and apply what they've learned.

 You can find all of the materials in this repository.

-## Installation Instructions

-To make the most out of this workshop, we recommend that you set up R and RStudio on your machine prior to attending.
-Follow the steps below to get started.

-### Prerequisites
+### Tools

-Before starting, you should have the following installed on your computer:
+Throughout the course of the pre-workshop activies, you will install and use the following tools:

 - **R**: The programming language we will be using for statistical analysis.
-- **RStudio**: A powerful IDE for R that makes it easier to write and run R code.
+- **RStudio**: A powerful IDE (Integrated Development Environment) for R that makes it easier to write and run R code.

-### Steps

-1. **Install R**:
-   Download and install R from [CRAN](https://cran.r-project.org/).

-2. **Install RStudio**:
-   Download and install RStudio from [RStudio's website](https://posit.co/download/rstudio-desktop/).
+As an analogy, R is the foundation - like a basic text editor.
+RStudio offers enhanced tools, similar to how Microsoft Word or Google Docs provides more features and tools than a simple text editor.

 ## Contact Information

 If you have any questions or need assistance, feel free to contact the facilitators:

-- **Abigail**: abigail.seeger@bcm.edu
+- **Abigail**: abigail.seeger@bcm.edu for technical support
-- **Joanna**: joanna.ehrlich@isglobal.org
+- **Joanna**: joanna.ehrlich@isglobal.org for logistical support

 The following team members have volunteered to be a resource for new R learners.
-They can support with installing R and R studio.
+They can support with installing R and RStudio.

 ### Eswatini

+- **Ntsiki**: ntsiki.s@baylorfoundationeswatini.org
 - **Mbongeni**: mbongeni.dube@bcm.edu
 - **Geez**: mthethwa.nkulungwane@bcm.edu
-- **Ntsiki**: ntsiki.s@baylorfoundationeswatini.org

 ### Mozambique